liam-wiltshire/talks/hackthesystem/content.md

     - Profit could be ransom
     - It could also be a DDOS service that is being purchased by someone else
     - If this is the case, they are going to look for ways to make the most impact with the least effort
-        - DDOS to chew up network (not strickly hacking, but is still an attack)
+        - DDOS to chew up network (not strictly hacking, but is still an attack)
         - Something that will cause loss of service by chewing up CPU - an expensive action
-            - Ideally something that will self replicate - if they can trick an action into keep spawning new processes, then the server will become unavilable very quickly
+            - Ideally something that will self replicate - if they can trick an action into keep spawning new processes, then the server will become unavailable very quickly
 - If an attack is for fun, then it's likely to be against an easier target

 ---